 Dynatrace can typically show all the sessions of each individual user, even when those sessions are anonymous or when a user tag has changed or gone missing.
-For mobile apps, we store a user identifier within the application scope, so the same user can be identified on the same device.
+For mobile apps, Dynatrace stores a user identifier within the application scope, so the same user can be identified on the same device.
 For web applications, this is achieved by storing a persistent cookie within each user’s browser that enables Dynatrace to assign even anonymous user sessions to identified users.
-As long as a user has logged into your application at least once, you can search for and identify that user, even if the user accesses your application via anonymous sessions.
-This is helpful in situations where a user can’t log in due to an issue with an authentication service.
+As long as a user has signed in to your application at least once, you can search for and identify that user, even if the user accesses your application via anonymous sessions.
+This is helpful in situations where a user can’t sign in due to an issue with an authentication service.

 Focus on the sessions of a single user

 The User sessions page (available by selecting User sessions from the navigation menu) includes a list of all users (both authenticated and anonymous users) who have initiated user sessions in your environment.
 Click a user name to go to that user's overview page.
 Here you'll find a list of all the sessions of this particular user (see example below), the devices this user has used to access your applications, which applications the user accessed, and location-specific data.

 Click any session in the list to view the details of that session, including all user actions and events displayed on a timeline.
 Here you'll find session details, including Operating system, device Manufacturer, User tag, IP address, and more.

 - The X-axis of the Analysis chart shows when the actions occurred during the session, the duration of the action (how long the "dot" is), and the wait time between each action.